Work with source sheets in reports

 You can't edit end dates for rows in the report's underlying sheets because they're automatically calculated based on the dependency settings.
 Edit the start date and duration in the source sheet to automatically recalculate the end date.

 You can't edit the start date of a task driven by a predecessor from a report.
-Instead, change the start date or duration of the predecessor task to automatically recalculate the dates associated with dependent tasks.
+Instead, change the start date or duration of the predecessor task to automatically recalculate the dates of dependent tasks.